 - Do what you can to prevent fraud

 Take a look at your business and figure out where fraud is most likely to happen.
 Then create ways of doing things that make the risk of fraud less likely.
 Write clear standards of behavior into your employee manual.
 Let your people know what the penalties will be for fraud.
 Think about setting up a ‘tip line’, as a large percentage of fraud is uncovered through tips.

 - Split up important tasks

 Divide up tasks so that no single employee has complete control over an area of your business.
 Get different people to handle the approval, processing and recording of your transactions.
-Review every payroll cheque yourself.
-Reduce the number of people with cheque signing authority.
+Review every payroll check yourself.
+Reduce the number of people with check signing authority.

 - Keep tabs on your business internally

 Do regular internal audits.
 Consider getting an outside accountant to do an independent review of your systems.

 Is it time you binned paper checks and invoices for good?

 It looks like the paperless office has finally arrived.
 Small business owners can now reduce the risk of fraud in one easy stroke by moving to online payments.
 In the survey, 41 percent of accountants said they were moving to bill payments online within six months.